Use the following choices to answer questions 7 and 8.a. Animalia... | Channels for Pearson+

 e.
 Pseudomonadota (gram-negative bacteria)

-Into which group would you place a multicellular organism that has a mouth and lives inside the human liver?
+Into which group would you place a photosynthetic organism that lacks a nucleus and has a thin peptidoglycan wall surrounded by an outer membrane?

 Verified Solution